 - Breakout Character: Kat.
 Originally intended to be just one more Heavy Mech Trooper, she ends up turning herself into a Lovecraftian monstruosity, being the last humanoid alive on Earth, and punching Jesus in the nuts (although she does not win that particular fight).

 - The Cameo: Most Left Behind characters show up, however briefly, with the conspicuous exception of Rayford Steele.
-Given his canon Marty Stu status, as well as his advanced age, this is likely intentional.

 - Celestial Bureaucracy: A brutally effective one.
 Jesus is the proverbial head of state, the Levite priests oversee the rebuilt Temple, and the 11 apostles act as the civil governors with King David as their leader.
 The Omega have their own literal version, in that the space colonies are too far away to be administered by the Omega directly due to speed-of-light delays and so a bureaucracy has to be set up to run them.